osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 ## Share data with a partner

 The following process lists the high-level steps that are needed to share data.
-The process consists of creating a community, populating it with tenants, users, and clients, and then sharing data.
+The process consists of creating a community, populating it with tenants, users, and clients, and then sharing streams of data.

 **This procedure is still in development**